Dartleader1/1800_202510_BBY07/README.md

 ## Usage

 Example:
-1. Open your browser and visit `http://localhost:3000`.
+1. Open your browser and visit our site.
-2. Enter the name of the city in the search bar and press enter.
+2. View the map and message a user near you.
-3. View the weather information displayed on the screen.
+3. Or, list a battery for other users to see.

 ---